 Selective tendering reduces what can be wasted effort from seeing proposals from too many contractors and helps ensure only the competent contractors participate.
 However, it excludes new and small companies who may be competent contractors, and reduces the overall number of competitive bids.

-In negotiated tendering only one dealer or contractor is selected to submit a tender, and the owner negotiates with that dealer or contractor to reach an agreement.
+In negotiated tendering only one supplier or contractor is selected to submit a tender, and the owner negotiates with that supplier or contractor to reach an agreement.
 This version is used for highly specialized contracts or the extension of an existing contract.
 This tendering process significantly reduces the cost, as there is only one proposal to review.

 However, it discourages competition among contractors, which can lead to higher prices and a more challenging negotiation process.